Mouth-Body Health: Gateway to Your Best Health

-Regular Dental Check Ups is an Essential Part of Whole Body Health
+Regular Dental Check-Ups is an Essential Part of Whole Body Health

 For the last decade or two, people have become increasingly obsessed with eating healthier, working out more, and living healthier lives.
 The wide availability of health information on the internet allows people to be more educated in health, and has created a trend where people are more conscious of their diets, are increasing physical activity, and decreasing alcohol and tobacco use.
 While many people are focused on their physical health in the form of regularly going to the gym, and their overall health by maintaining regular doctor visits, regularly visiting dentists often gets overlooked.
 According to the CDC in 2015, about 84% of adults had visited their doctor within the past year, while only a little over 60% of adults had visited dentists within the past year.

 Many people don’t consider dental check-ups as a critical part of healthcare.
 They only feel that visits are important when something critical occurs such as cavities, root canals, etc. A big part of this was the decline in private health insurance over the past decade.
 Many adults who don’t have private health insurance can’t afford to go to dentists, so they only go in the case of extreme emergencies.
-Out of the adults who have private health insurance, about 25% of them have such high deductibles that they could be considered as uninsured because they can’t afford the out of pocket expense.
+Out of the adults who have private health insurance, about 25% of them have such high deductibles that they could be considered as uninsured because they can’t afford the out of the pocket expense.
 Aside from cost and insurance barriers, another major reason that people haven’t visited dentists lately is that they simply felt that it wasn’t necessary.
 According to the report, about 30% of adults feel that their mouths are healthy enough that they don’t need to visit dentists.
 This “lack of necessity” trend was strongest among younger adults.

 Oral Diseases can Cause Problems in the Body

 Many people don’t realize that dental health is just as important as the health of any other part of the body.
 According to Dr. Hossein Javid, a dentist with an office called “Doctor Smile” in El Segundo, California, poor oral health can lead to systemic problems.
 The mouth is the gateway to the rest of the body.
 Although it isn’t pleasant to think about, bacteria and germs enter people’s mouths and throats every day.
 Breathing in air through the nose also introduces bacteria to the throat and mouth.
 Human bodies generally have strong immune systems to fight these invaders, but regular dental checkups are important to make sure the body is properly fighting the germs off to prevent oral diseases.
-Many people wait until they have an oral disease to visit the dentist, rather than having regular check-ups to prevent them in the first place.
-Even more alarming is the fact that many people don’t take care of the oral disease right away because they don’t know how much an oral disease can affect their entire body.
+Many people wait until they have an oral disease to visit the orthodontics in El Segundo CA, rather than having regular check-ups to prevent them in the first place.
+Even more alarming is the fact that many people don’t take care of oral disease right away because they don’t know how much oral disease can affect their entire body.
 Although oral diseases generally occur in the mouth, if left untreated the diseases can spread down through the body and cause other complications.
 Here are a few examples of oral diseases that affect the entire body:

 PERIODONTAL DISEASE, ALSO KNOWN AS GUM DISEASE

 Chronic periodontal disease affects over 47% of adults over the age of 30 in the United States.
 This disease is caused by chronic infection due to poor oral hygiene.
 The early stages of this disease are called gingivitis.
 Many people, unfortunately, don’t take care of the disease at this early stage and it becomes worse.
 Symptoms include bleeding gums, persistent bad breath, and gums that have pulled away from the teeth.
 It can destroy the jawbone and cause adults to lose permanent teeth.
 The disease causes the gums to swell, which then allows plaque and bacteria to enter into the pockets between the gums and teeth.
 If the condition isn’t taken care of in a timely manner, the bacteria can then enter the bloodstream and circulate through the body, causing other conditions such as heart disease, arthritis, diabetes, and stroke.
-Many times there aren’t any symptoms of a periodontal disease which is why it is important to maintain regular dental check-ups.
+Many times there aren’t any symptoms of periodontal disease which is why it is important to maintain regular dental check-ups.